Search the collections

 W.J.
 Taylor employed two slightly different obverse dies to manufacture tokens for T.F.
 Merry & Co together with one stock Arms reverse.

-Obverse die A cracked initially from the rims at 03 & 09 (this token) but later through most of the word TOOWOOMBA (NU 11420).
+Obverse die A cracked initially from the rims at 03 & 09 but later through most of the word TOOWOOMBA (NU 11420).
 The new die, Obverse B was then needed to complete the order.
+The state of preservation on this token makes detection of any die cracks difficult.
 The differences between the dies (other than the die cracking when present) were slight and are best tested by measurement of the following:

 Die GENERAL space between GENERAL and MERCHANTS Border dots